helium/HIP/0040-validator-denylist.md

 - Who decides which denylist PR's to accept or reject?

-- What other methods if any, should be applied to this basic floor to help define it more?
+- What other methods if any, should be applied to this basic floor to help define gamed hotspots vs legitimate coverage

 - How often is the deny list updated?

 - When on the denylist does a hotspot still count as interactive for HIP17 calculations?

+- How often is this list checked for hotspots returning to normal function, and removal, or is this only done via an appeal process.

+- Does this comittee have the power to choose hotspots out of scope of this floor on earnings, as an emergency procedure?

 ## Success Metrics